bids-standard/bids-specification/src/05-derivatives/01-introduction.md

 top level of the particular pipeline:
 `<dataset>/derivatives/<pipeline_name>/dataset_description.json`

-In addition to raw BIDS datasets, derived BIDS datasets include the following required or recommended `dataset_description.json` keys (a dot in the Key name denotes a key in a subdictionary):
+In addition to the keys for raw BIDS datasets, derived BIDS datasets include the following required or recommended `dataset_description.json` keys
+(a dot in the Key name denotes a key in a subdictionary):

 | **Key name**                  | **Description**                                                                                                                                                                                                                              |
 | ----------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |